ACLS suspected stroke algorithm: Managing acute ischemic stroke

 Pre-hospital interventions by EMS will focus on supporting ABCs and giving oxygen if indicated, performing a prehospital stroke assessment using an approved tool such as the Cincinnati Stroke Scale, checking glucose, establishing time of symptom onset (or last seen normal), triaging to a stroke center, and alerting the hospital to activate the stroke team.

 Check glucose and treat if indicated.
-Obtain a 12-lead ECG and perform neurologic screening assessment.
-Do not delay CT, obtain CT without contrast within 20 minutes of patient arrival.
+Obtain a 12-lead ECG and perform a neurologic screening assessment.
+Do not delay CT: obtain CT without contrast within 20 minutes of patient arrival.

-A neurologic assessment by the stroke team or designee should be done within 20 minutes of patient arrival to the ED.
-Review patient history, establish the time of symptom onset or last known normal, and perform a neurological examination using a standardized tool such as the NIH Stroke Scan or Canadian Neurological Scale.
+A neurologic assessment by the stroke team or designee should be performed within 20 minutes of the patient's arrival to the ED.
+Review the patient's history, determine the time of symptom onset or the last known normal, and perform a neurological examination using a standardized tool such as the NIH Stroke Scale or the Canadian Neurological Scale.

 If the CT scan shows hemorrhage, consult a neurologist or neurosurgeon and consider a transfer.
 Begin stroke or hemorrhage pathway.
 Admit to a stroke unit or intensive care.

 If the CT scan shows no hemorrhage, consider fibrinolytic therapy.
-Check the fibrinolytic exclusions, repeat the neurologic exam to determine if symptoms are improving or worsening.
+Check for fibrinolytic exclusions, and repeat the neurologic exam to determine whether symptoms are improving or worsening.

 Candidates with the onset of symptoms within 3 hours or 4.5 hours in selected patients are eligible.

-If the patient is a candidate for rTPA review the risks and benefits with the patient and family.
+If the patient is a candidate for fibrinolytic therapy, review the risks and benefits with the patient and family.
 Begin fibrinolytic therapy within 60 minutes of patient arrival to the ED.
-Consider endovascular therapy for the onset of symptoms up to 24 hours and large vessel occlusion.
-Admit the patient to stroke care within 3 hours of arrival to the ED.
+Consider endovascular therapy for the onset of symptoms within 24 hours and for large-vessel occlusion.
+Admit the patient to stroke care within 3 hours of ED arrival.

-Begin post-rTPA stroke care.
+Begin post-fibrinolytic stroke care.
 Monitor blood pressure and neurological symptoms.
 Monitor for adverse reactions to fibrinolytic therapy.

 Planning to certify/recertify ACLS?